Legacy identity infrastructures are nearing end of life, now what?

-With many legacy IAM platforms showing their age and lacking the ability to bridge the gap with newer cloud identity systems, organizations should be making migration plans now.
-Especially with the growing use of multi-cloud and hybrid cloud/on-premises infrastructures only adds to the imperative to move off legacy.
-IT modernization projects, including multi-cloud vs hybrid cloud, are inevitable and IAM must follow along, adapting rapidly to the new situation as to avoid risk.
+With many legacy IAM platforms showing their age and lacking the ability to bridge the gap with newer cloud identity systems, organizations feel the pressure to make migration plans now.
+The growing use of multi-cloud and hybrid cloud/on-premises infrastructures only adds to the imperative to move off legacy.
+IT modernization projects are inevitable, and IAM must follow along.

 It’s only a matter of time before every organization will need to undertake identity modernization.
 Here are three practical steps that can be used to plan and control the risk associated with legacy identity migration projects.

 Phase 1 – Discover to uncover exposure

-This should include performing an inventory of apps, grouped by impact and urgency, and also by what session mechanism (i.e. cookies, headers, SAML, OIDC) is used to pass identity into an app.
+Taking stock should include performing an inventory of apps grouped by impact and urgency and by what session mechanism (i.e., cookies, headers, SAML, OIDC) is used to pass identity into an app.

 Here’s a sample identity discovery checklist: